jprice87/jprice87/README.md

 - 👨🏻‍💻 I’m looking to collaborate on any type of software that has heavy social/political implications in order to best use my cross-diciplinary skills.

-- 📫 How to reach me: Email me anytime at jaxonprice2@gmail.com
+- 📫 How to reach me: Email me anytime at jaxonprice2@gmail.com, my LinkedIn is https://www.linkedin.com/in/jaxonprice/

 - 🥋 Classes and course equivalents: